jadencodes/jadencodes.github.io/_posts/2022-09-01-cloud-village-my-bucket-is-yours.md

 ENV GCP="<variable>"
 ```

-The comment indiciates a known mistake in the code, but more importantly the variable `GCP` likely stands for "Google Cloud Platform".
+The comment indicates a known mistake in the code, but more importantly the variable `GCP` likely stands for "Google Cloud Platform".
 Not to mention, `ENV` is not valid python...
-This indicates that we should expect look in Google Storage buckets for the flag.
+This indicates that we should expect to look in Google Storage buckets for the flag.

 ### Git history

-We can open the commit history in github and see two commits:
+We can open the commit history in GitHub and see two commits:

 ![my buckets commit history](/assets/images/my-bucket-commit-history.png)

-The earliest of the two commits initially adds following line:
+The earliest of the two commits initially adds the following line:

 ```python
 ENV GCP="cloud-village-2022/"
 ```

-This presumably simulates a common mistake of hardcoding an environment variable meant to be added during a deploy.
+This presumably simulates a common mistake of hard coding an environment variable meant to be added during a deploy.

 ### Putting it all together